HwWobbe/Wip-Main/README.md

 #### -15
 - refine the Ethics prompt and find the prepared copies for distribution in the imminent discussion,
+  - ...

+-  refine the ways to bnuild GitHub files into pages
+  -  reciew the GIST(s)

 #### 2025-01-14
 - provided a new set of GOing ( to be ) GROWing points.